gost/server/docs/gost_docker.md

 For database: [https://hub.docker.com/r/geodan/gost-db/]

 The docker images can run separately, or running in a combined way using the Dockercompose file.

-If you want to use the latest (unstable) build of GOST, you can use the automated builds found here: [https://hub.docker.com/r/geodan/gost-nightly/] and here: [https://hub.docker.com/r/geodan/gost-db-nightly/] there is no guarantee these images will run correctly.
+Tags: Use the tag latest for the latest development version, otherwise use a tag like '0.3' for more stable versions.

 # Running GOST with Docker-compose